devatiq/revix-reviews/readme.txt

 8. General User Feedback submission form

 == Changelog ==
+= 1.2.9 =
+- NEW: AJAX-based save functionality for settings with no page reload
+- NEW: SweetAlert2 success/error notifications for settings save
+- NEW: Modern horizontal tab navigation with improved UX
+- IMPROVED: Settings page UI with cleaner tab design
+- IMPROVED: Better hover states and text visibility in navigation
+- IMPROVED: Responsive tab navigation for mobile devices
+- FIXED: Button text reset issue after AJAX save
+- FIXED: Trustpilot and Google tab field name corrections
+- FIXED: Submit Form Widget toggle in "Enable All Widgets"
+- SECURITY: Enhanced nonce verification and capability checks for AJAX handlers

 = 1.2.8 =
 - NEW: Import/Export Features and now supports both JSON and CSV with robust validation
 - NEW: SweetAlert2 notifications for all import/export actions and errors